eskopp/website/content/docs/_index.en.md

 ---
-title: "Documenti"
+title: "Documents"
-description: "Scopri come utilizzare Blowfish e le sue funzionalità."
+description: "Learn how to use Blowfish and its features."

 cascade:
   showDate: false